spajus/gitmon/README.md

 * Python 2.6+
 * Git
-* growlnotify (http://growl.info/), libnotify-bin (on linux) or any other notification tool
+* growlnotify (http://growl.info/), python-notify (for libnotify on linux) or a command line tool for notifications

 To install without downloading source: